intel-iot-devkit/path-to-product/smart-home/product/gateway/javascript/README.md

 ```

 ####Getting Started
 In order to access the GPIO pins on your board, you are required to declare the mraa library.
-Mraa is a C/C++ library with bindings to JavaScript* & Python* to interface with the IO on Intel® Galileo and Edison boards, as well as other platforms, with a structured API where port names/numbering matches the board that you are developing on.
+Mraa is a C/C++ library with bindings to JavaScript* & Python* to interface with the IO on Intel® Galileo and Intel® Edison boards, as well as other platforms, with a structured API where port names/numbering matches the board that you are developing on.

 ```javascript
 var mraa = require("mraa");